Lena Kloock & Andrea Arensmann

 Shoedeloe

-Joint contact forces during barefoot, minimal and conventional shod running: group and individual responses
+Joint contact forces during barefoot, minimal and conventional shod running are highly individual

 © Lena Kloock